vatpac-technology/sops/docs/worldflight/Aerodromes/sydneyarr.md

 ## Airways Clearance Delivery (ACD)
 The ACD role will perform as normal.
 Expect a handful of departures who want to maximise the ATC coverage.
 Normal departure procedures apply for all aircraft.

-## Coordinator
-The Coordinator position is unlikely to be required due to the inbound nature of the event.
-If Coordinator is opened, ensure that the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) is followed.

 ## Surface Movement Control (SMC)
 ### OzStrips
 With two SMC controllers online, utilise [strip bay bars](../../client/towerstrips.md#multiple-adcsmc-positions) to keep the **Taxi** and **Holding Point** strip bays organised.